russellgeoff/mkaz.github.io/_posts/2007-05-04-a-strange-red-light-from-my-macbook-pro.md

   <br /> -From Melanie</p>

   <hr />
-  I had this same exact &#8220;Red Light&#8221; problem, I was without sound for three day!!!!
+  I had this same exact &#8220;Red Light" problem, I was without sound for three day!!!!
 I called the technical support number and even made an appointment with the Mac Store.
 I missed my appointment so I decided to take matters into my own hands and do a little searching for myself&#8230;.
 I didn't have a toothpick so i used a hairpin&#8230;..It definitely got the Job done!!!
   <br /> -From Nisey
 </div>